jiayao09/Night_Light/README.md

 <img src="https://user-images.githubusercontent.com/110358483/188025085-88aad158-057e-49c3-9915-8e68b34d2b3f.png" width=20% height=20%>

-- Lights can be changed based on the music by replacing the sound sensor with an IR (infrared) human motion sensor.
+- Lights can be changed based on the music by replacing the sound sensor with an IR (infrared) human motion sensor, and this is the new layout for the circuit board.

 <img src="https://user-images.githubusercontent.com/110358483/187520013-15501308-0dbe-4ed0-9a37-edb5db9f598a.png" width=45% height=20%>